tedyun/shortlinks-light/README.md

 # Notes

 You can read more about the history of Go Links [here](https://medium.com/@golinks/the-full-history-of-go-links-and-the-golink-system-cbc6d2c8bb3).
-This code in this repo is partially based on https://codeburst.io/creating-custom-url-shortener-with-nodejs-de10bbbb89c7
+The code in this repo is partially based on https://codeburst.io/creating-custom-url-shortener-with-nodejs-de10bbbb89c7